2sworks/id24.tr-android-sdk-sample/README.md

 <pre>include ':design'</pre>

 Step 2.
-Add the Gitlab repository to your build file
+Add the Github repository to your build file

 Add it in your root build.gradle at the end of repositories: